ALE Co., Ltd Emphasizes its technological contribution to space debris mitigation

 - Establishing a Partnership with JAXA on a new Business -

-Astro Live Experiences (henceforth referred to as ALE), the space venture company, which currently develops space technologies and is on track to delivering the world’s first man-made meteors, will be developing a device to prevent the spreading of space debris with the Japanese Aerospace Exploration Agency (JAXA) under JAXA’s “JAXA Space Innovation through Partnership and Co-creation” (henceforth referred to as J-SPARC1) program.
+ALE, the space venture company, which currently develops space technologies and is on track to delivering the world’s first man-made meteors, will be developing a device to prevent the spreading of space debris with the Japanese Aerospace Exploration Agency (JAXA) under JAXA’s “JAXA Space Innovation through Partnership and Co-creation” (henceforth referred to as J-SPARC1) program.
 This announcement is to officially inform the world that ALE has started working on a concept co-creation to implement the space debris prevention device and strengthen its contribution to space debris mitigation.

 Due to the progress of space development and the increase of space objects, it is forecast that in the near future, space debris will self-propagate due to increased collisions between space objects (Kessler syndrome), generating space debris at an increasing pace.
 To tackle this burning issue, ALE partnered up with JAXA to develop a device that will perform post mission disposal (PMD) of microsatellite with an electro-dynamic tether (EDT).
 Together, ALE and JAXA will work to create a concept of a new space enterprise centered around this device.